A. TOTAL EXTERNAL TRADE AND BALANCE OF TRADE

 All documents (hard copies and electronic files) received within the cut-off date, which is every 25th day of the month, are compiled, processed, summarized, analyzed, and disseminated through monthly statistical tables and press releases (PRs).
 Processing includes coding, editing, reviewing, and validating of results.

 Preliminary results of export and import statistics are disseminated in the form of press release (PR).
 The PR is disseminated every 40th day after the reference month.
 However, if the 40th day falls on a Saturday, the release is made a day earlier (Friday).
 If it falls on a Sunday or Monday, the release is on Tuesday.
 Moreover, if the release date falls on a holiday, the date of release is moved accordingly.
 Preliminary results are posted on the PSA website (www.psa.gov.ph).

 All documents received after the cut-off date are included in the generation of the revised results.
 The revised data of the previous month are reported during the release of the preliminary report of the current month.
 Revisions are made for the previous months until the annual report is released three months after the reference year.

-The 2015 and 2019 Philippine Standard Commodity Classification (PSCC) is used to classify the commodities at 10-digit code level for statistical purposes.
+The 2019 Philippine Standard Commodity Classification (PSCC) is used to classify the commodities at 10-digit code level for statistical purposes.

-Data requests on international merchandise trade statistics can be made at the PSA, Economic Sector Statistics Service, Trade Statistics Division with telephone number (02) 8376-1975 or email address email@example.com.
+Data requests on export and import statistics can be made at the PSA, Economic Sector Statistics Service, Trade Statistics Division with telephone number (02) 8376-1975 or email address email@example.com.